 What you need is corn gluten meal, which is a left-over byproduct of the process used to make regular cornmeal, though even then, not all corn gluten meal is created equally.

-How to use Corn Gluten Meal to Control Weeds
+How to use Corn Gluten Meal

 To give you a guide, 20 lbs of cornmeal per 1,000 square feet should reduce your weeds by as much as 60%, with more obviously increasing that rate further.